Support employees affected by workplace change

 The NDIS is being rolled out in Queensland to help improve the lives of people with disability and create jobs in the disability sector.
 This growth means there are multiple career options available for Queensland Government employees impacted by the NDIS implementation.

-The NDIS workforce strategy assists agencies to manage the workforce impacts of NDIS to Queensland Government employees; and the NDIS implementation support guide assists agencies with the early placement of affected employees from the Department of Communities, Disability Services and Seniors, and the Department of Child Safety, Youth and Women.
+The NDIS workforce strategy assists agencies to manage the workforce impacts of NDIS to Queensland Government employees; and the NDIS implementation support guide assists agencies with the placement of affected employees from the Department of Communities, Disability Services and Seniors, and the Department of Child Safety, Youth and Women.

 For permanent employees impacted by NDIS roll out, there are number of career pathways available.